lovecrafts/awsadvent/index.md

-# Quick and easy BeyondCorp BackOffice access with ALBs, Cognito and Gsuite
+# Quick and easy BeyondCorp BackOffice access with ALBs, Cognito and GSuite

 For some values of quick and easy.